If you can’t find the answer to your inquiry on the list below, do not hesitate to contact us.

 Groups, long term or fidelity discounts do not apply to transportation fees.

 We are a micro-business company of 2 persons.
 We do consider that this small number enables us to offer you the best possible quality of service and communication.
 Furthermore, our rental fleet is limited owing to its value.
-For these reasons, we cannot accept rentals for less than 4 days from May to September included and for less than 2 days from October to April.
+For these reasons, we cannot accept rentals for less than 5 days from May to mid-Ocotber included and for less than 3 days from mid-October to April.

 If you are involved in a road accident or are injured, please call emergency numbers ( 112).